 Let's discuss why HITRUST is important, and how much it costs.

 Why HITRUST Certification?

 There are few accreditations valued more in healthcare IT than HITRUST CSF – and few more difficult to achieve.
 From a business standpoint, it’s a chance to differentiate yourself.
-Being certified tells potential customers that your information security program is of the highest caliber, will help you beat out anyone not certified in a competitive situation, and provides ease during third-party security approval processes.
+Being certified tells the market that your information security program is of the highest caliber, it will help your organization beat out any organization not certified in a competitive situation, and will provide ease during third-party security approval processes.